suragch/studymongolian.net/src/pages/lessons/basics/survival-phrases/index.md

 Also check out the [Survival Phrases Anki flashcard deck](/static/media/Mongolian-Survival-Phrases.apkg) if you would like to continue learning offline.
 It is convenient to use on your smart phone when you have a few spare minutes.
 See [this page](/resources/anki-flashcards/) for more information about using Anki.

 #### Most Basic of the Basic
-If you only have enough time or interest to learn a few simple phrases then learn these first.
-You will get a lot of use out of them.

 | English Phrase        | Audio                                                              | Phonetic Transcription             |
 | :-------------------- | :----------------------------------------------------------------- | :--------------------------------- |